plexus/chestnut/README.md

 ## Local copy

-To run a local copy (if you want to customize Chestnut):
+If you want to customize Chestnut, or try unreleased features, you can run directly from master like this:

 ``` sh
 git clone https://github.com/plexus/chestnut.git